Listen to the post (10 minutes, 16 seconds)

 Let’s say you order pizza to be delivered to your door.
 You make the call, they take the credit card number, you have them read back the order, the number, and your address—all good!
 What do you do next?
 Not much except wait.
 You do not call a dozen friends and ask them to order the same pizza for you—in case your call somehow isn’t sufficient.
 Nor, to extend the analogy, do you also call Lulu’s BBQ and order a meal just in case your pizza never arrives.
 Nor, to finalize the analogy, do you do any or all of the above, hang up the phone, and begin to worry that you’ll not be eating that evening.
 Putting aside those readers who have had bad pizzeria experiences, in the main, you make the call, do something else, and in a while, perhaps longer than you wished, the delivery comes.
 Done.

 So I sat corrected on my couch.
-True prayer is like ordering pizza because it begins and ends with trust, not doubt.
+True prayer is like ordering pizza in one respect: it begins and ends with trust, not doubt.

 Prayer is much more serious than ordering pizza, yes, because it involves matters of life and death, but by the same measure, it should be more trusting, not less.
 Prayer is more reverential, yes, because we are addressing the being who is above all beings.
 If we truly revere (instead of grovel or beg), we leave the matter in his hands instead of anxiously taking them back into our own hands.